Skip to main content

 First, we will look at what determines the size of a T-shirt quilt.
 Second, we will look at 6 methods you can use to determine the size quilt you want.

-The T-shirt quilt hanging in the shop of Too Cool T-shirt quilts in Charlotte MIThere are three main factors that will influence the final size of a quilt.
+There are three main factors that will influence the final size of a quilt.
 Here’s a quick look at them:

-1. The number of T-shirts you have.
+1. The Number of T-shirts

-This is the major factor that determines a quilt size.
-The more T-shirts, the larger the quilt.
-The fewer T-shirts, the smaller the quilt.
-So as you work through figuring out what size quilt you want, keep in mind that what you put into the quilt influences the size.
+As you work through figuring out what size quilt you want, keep in mind that what you put into the quilt influences the size.
 If you have 30 T-shirts, don’t expect to have a lap size quilt.
 There are just too many square inches of fabric in 30 T-shirts.

 Here is a photo of a huge T-shirt quilt that hangs in the shop in Charlotte Michigan.
 This quilt has over 160 blocks!